-As a homeowner, you are responsible for all aspects of home maintenance and upkeep, from fixing leaks to making sure your home is safe.
-If you’ve purchased a house or are planning to, here are some common concerns of homeowners to know about.
+As a homeowner and Hackensack, NJ-based Home Inspector, we can safely say that we must all be responsible for the various aspects of home maintenance and upkeep, from fixing leaks to making sure the home is a safe haven.
+If you have purchased a property or home or are planning to, here are some common homeowner concerns to keep an eye on.
 Let’s look at a few issues that should be addressed.

 High Radon Levels are Concerns of Homeowners

 Radon is a naturally occurring gas that is produced as a by-product when radioactive materials break down in the soil.
 Prolonged exposure to high levels of this gas can cause lung cancer.
 Radon seeps into your home via cracks in the foundation and accumulates in sealed spaces.